An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

-Note that $c((1-\lambda)s + \lambda t)=(1-\lambda) c(s) + \lambda c(t)$, so a linear transition from $s$ to $t$ w.r.t.~$\mathcal{P}^{\pm}$ is equivalent to a linear transition from $c(s)$ to $c(t)$ w.r.t.~$\mathcal{T}^{\pm}$.
-Thus, instead of moving along the boundary of the bounded-shape partition polytope, we can move along the boundary of the bounded-shape transportation polytope.
+Hence, the clustering vectors $w(C^\lambda)$ are radial, i.e., on the boundary of $\mathcal{P}^{\pm}$, if and only if their 0/1 vectors in $\mathcal{T}^{\pm}$ are optimal vertices in direction of $c((1-\lambda)s + \lambda t)$.
+Thus, a linear transition from $s$ to $t$ w.r.t.~$\mathcal{P}^{\pm}$ is equivalent to a linear transition from $c(s)$ to $c(t)$ w.r.t.~$\mathcal{T}^{\pm}$.
+Instead of moving along the boundary of the bounded-shape partition polytope, we can move along the boundary of the bounded-shape transportation polytope.
 Recall that feasible clusterings are in one-to-one correspondence to the vertices of $\mathcal{T}^{\pm}$ and adjacent vertices differ by a single cyclical or sequential exchange (Proposition~\ref{prop:adjacentvertices}).
 This implies that we can perform the walk along the boundary of $\mathcal{T}^{\pm}$ as an {\em edge walk}.
-Further, note we have an explicit, algebraic representation (\ref{transport}) of $\mathcal{T}^{\pm}$, so we have all the necessary information for a sensitivity analysis for a current clustering, for example in the form of a simplex tableau for its vertex.
-This allows us the design of an iterative scheme, much akin to parametric optimization, that finds the values of $\lambda$ for which the current clustering changes during the transition $(1-\lambda)s + \lambda t$ (for increasing $\lambda$), as well as to identify the exchange of items by which two consecutive clusterings differ.
+Further, note we have an explicit representation of $\mathcal{T}^{\pm}$ (Formulation (\ref{transport})), so we have all the necessary information for ranging for a current clustering; see Appendix \ref{app:ranging}.
+This allows for the design of an iterative scheme, similar to parametric optimization, that finds the values of $\lambda$ for which the current clustering changes during the transition $(1-\lambda)s + \lambda t$ (for increasing $\lambda$), as well as to identify the exchange of items by which two consecutive clusterings differ.

 These steps are summarized in \textsc{AlgoRadToRad}, see Algorithm~\ref{alg:rad-to-rad}, which is devised and discussed in Section~\ref{sec:rad-to-rad}.
-Geometrically, the algorithm returns a walk along the boundary of $\mathcal{P}^{\pm}$, respectively an edge walk in $\mathcal{T}^{\pm}$ from an initial radial clustering $C^s_\text{rad}$to a target radial clustering $C^t_\text{rad}$.
+Geometrically, the algorithm returns a walk along the boundary of $\mathcal{P}^{\pm}$ (and an edge walk in $\mathcal{T}^{\pm}$) from an initial radial clustering $C^s_\text{rad}$ to a target radial clustering $C^t_\text{rad}$.

-Now suppose that the clustering vector of the initial clustering $C^s$ or target clustering $C^t$ is not on the boundary of $\mathcal{P}^{\pm}$, i.e., the clustering is not radial.
-W.l.o.g., we assume that $C^s$ is not radial w.r.t.~$s$.
-That is, the clustering $C^s$ is a constrained LSA, i.e., a vertex of the corresponding single-shape partition polytope (of all clusterings with the same shape), but the 0/1 vector of $C^s$ is not an optimum vertex of $\mathcal{T}^{\pm}$ in direction of $c(s)$, and only an optimal vertex of $\mathcal{T}^=$.
+However, recall that not all LSAs are radial clusterings.
+Suppose that the clustering vector of the initial clustering $C^s$ or target clustering $C^t$ are not radial, i.e., they are not on the boundary of $\mathcal{P}^{\pm}$.
+For example, if $C^s$ is not radial w.r.t.~$s$, then the clustering $C^s$ is a constrained LSA, i.e., a vertex of the corresponding single-shape partition polytope $\mathcal{P}^=$, but the 0/1 vector of $C^s$ is not an optimum vertex of $\mathcal{T}^{\pm}$ in direction of $c(s)$, but only optimal over $\mathcal{T}^=$.